Youth on Track has six key stages.

 Have at least two formal contacts with police and are at 60% or greater chance of reoffending (automatic)

 Offend or go to school in one of the Youth on Track sites

-If the young person is eligible for the scheme they are referred to the Youth on Track service provider, Uniting.
+If the young person is eligible for the scheme they are referred to the Youth on Track service provider in their area: Mission Australia, Social Futures or Centacare.
 The referral includes information about whether the young person has existing case managers with Department of Family and Community Services.

-The Youth on Track Referrer Fact Sheet [PDF 302] contains more information about the eligibility, referral and screening process.
+The Youth on Track Referrer Fact Sheet [PDF, 302KB] contains more information about the eligibility, referral and screening process.

 Once the young person is referred, the Youth on Track caseworker contacts the young person and their family to offer a service and to arrange a meeting to explain the detail of Youth on Track and gain their consent to participate.
 The Youth on Track caseworker works with NSW Police, local schools, community groups, and other stakeholders to locate and engage young people and their families.